 In 1900 he is registered as attending Earlstown Church of England Infant School and his address is given as 74 Regent Street.
 His father Joseph is employed as a Spring Maker.

-In 1901 the census records show that the family were now living at Newton in Makerfield at 74 Regent Street and the head of the household is Josephs mother Ada L Kynaston.
+In 1901 the census records show that the family were still living at Newton in Makerfield at 74 Regent Street and the head of the household is Josephs mother Ada L Kynaston.

 (There is a Joseph Kynaston who fought in the Boer War 1899-1902 which could be the reason why Ada Lillie is classed as Head of the Household.
 Without further research however I cannot definitely confirm this).

 In September 1901 Joseph was taken out of school and the reason given was ‘gone to the Isle of Man’.
 Joseph’s mother was born on the Isle of Man perhaps Joseph was sent to live with other family members for a short period.

 Between 1901 and 1907 the family moved from Newton in Makerfield as on the 1911 census Joseph’s sister Gladys’ place of birth is given as Derbyshire.
 By 1911 the family were living at 183 Holland Road Old Whittington.
 Joseph is now 16 yrs old and is working as an Apprentice Boiler Smith at the same place as his father, Coal and Iron Co.
 (This was quite possibly at Sheepbridge Works).

 Joseph joined the army in the early stages of the War.
 He enlisted in Chesterfield as a Gunner in the Royal Field Artillery, his service number was 73171.
 He was attached to B Bty 46th Bde Royal Field Artillery.

 He arrived in France 29th July 1915 and he was Killed in Action on 25th September 1915, Joseph was 20 years old when he died.

 This is a short history of the movement of the 46th Brigade in 1915 taken from Forces War records: